fayezkaabi26/pca-explorer/docs/index.md

 To read more about the mathematics behind PCA, Abdi et al. have published a comprehensive overview of this technique.
 Click [here](https://drive.google.com/file/d/16p_n01MkkZDIg_yErkANpeHcRPNlxKVz/view?usp=sharing) to view and download.

 ## **Contributing**
 For changes, please open an issue first to discuss what you would like to change.
-You can also contact the AAML research group to discuss further contributions and collaborations
+You can also contact the AAML research group to discuss further contributions and collaborations.

 ## **Contact Us**
   <img width="200" height="100" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/A2ML-logo-dark.png">